ESASpace DebrisSpacecraft OperationsESOCESOC HistoryMars Webcam

 Ground segment & mission control system

-The CryoSat-2 ground segment at ESOC will use the SCOS-2000 mission control system.
+The CryoSat-2 ground segment at ESOC is using the SCOS-2000 mission control system.

-Mission planning will be preformed at ESOC while the payload will be coordinated by ESA/ESRIN; the detailed plan will be uploaded regularly to the satellite from Kiruna.
-The large amount of data received from the payload, and in particular from the altimeter, will be pre-processed at Kiruna, before being sent to ESA/ESRIN for final processing and data dissemination to the users.
+Mission planning is preformed at ESOC while the payload is coordinated by ESA/ESRIN; the detailed plan is uploaded regularly to the satellite from Kiruna.
+The large amount of data received from the payload, and in particular from the altimeter, is being pre-processed at Kiruna, before being sent to ESA/ESRIN for final processing and data dissemination to the users.

 Diagram of ground segment infrastructure

-An important aspect of the CryoSat-2 Ground Segment is that it had been designed for operations with a low level of manpower.
+An important aspect of the CryoSat-2 Ground Segment is that it has been designed for operations with a low level of manpower.

 Furthermore, remote operations and troubleshooting can be performed on all systems located in Kiruna.